 The parties also build a team of qualified professionals, depending on the unique needs of their case, that help them navigate their divorce, make informed decisions, and ultimately resolve their divorce case in a more efficient, and less emotionally draining manner.

 When done correctly, collaborative divorce can be one of the best options you have for your divorce.

 In order to adequately address the parties’ financial and emotional needs and goals, a collaborative team is drafted.
 Depending on the needs of the parties and the particular issues in the divorce, the collaborative divorce team may include the following:

-A neutral financial specialist to help the parties in gathering all necessary financial documentation and work with the parties and their lawyers to clearly identify and address the present and future financial implications of possible settlement options.
+- A neutral financial specialist to help the parties gather all necessary financial documentation and work with the parties and their lawyers to clearly identify and address the present and future financial implications of possible settlement options.

 Is Collaborative Divorce Right for Your Case?

 Collaborative divorce is not a good fit for couples that have a high degree of conflict or who cannot communicate.
 The parties must be able to communicate and cooperate to some degree and must be interested in a needs-based resolution of their divorce case.
 The parties must also be comfortable resolving their own issues and be comfortable that a judge is not going to be available to solve their problems or provide rulings in their cases.
 For most cases, however, collaborative should at least be explored as a first option in your divorce.

 The Advantages and Disadvantages of Collaborative Divorce